CSEANZ/Sesame/README.md

 #### Authentication Flow Types

 There are a number of different authentication flows that are possible using OAuth (which OpenId Connect uses).
-The two flows supported by Sesame are "Authorization Code" and "Implicit".
+The three flows supported by Sesame are "Authorization Code" and "Implicit".

 ##### Authorization Code Flow
 This flow type is the most secure and support in ASP.NET Core sites amongst other things.
 During this flow the client browser never has the possibility to see the token, thus the token is always kept safe.